Breastfeeding and teething

-I suspect if you’re reading this section, it’s because you are starting to experience some discomfort or have concerns.
+If you’re reading this section, it’s because you are starting to experience some discomfort or have concerns.

 You may find that your baby’s cheeks look a lot redder at the moment.
 He may be dribbling saliva and starting to get quite fretful – maybe even bringing his hands to his mouth a lot more frequently.

 You may also find that your baby is starting to come to the breast a lot more frequently than usual.
 Babies do this because it feels comfortable.